fmay/cc-html-intro-1-first-web-page/annotations.md

 Another way of thinking about this is "this is a div and we'll give it a general classification of 'verse'".

 Wherever we now specify this attribute, we can catch it for styling purposes in our CSS.
-You can see that we have specified `class='verse'` in each verse.
+You can see that we have specified `class="verse"` in each verse.

 Now look at `main.css`.
 You can see the following CSS